What I Learned About Serendipity

 And today I am thrilled to say that she has gone far and beyond, has found her true calling and is continuously following where her heart leads her—Micah has become a healer, a light worker, yoga instructor, Reiki master, a gift to the world!

-Early last month, my friend Meryl and I (we, on the other hand, are the “Coffee date, G?” types) were fortunate to have attended her very brief yet insightful talk on serendipity.
-And upon getting there, I experienced a true-to-life lesson on serendipity myself.
+Early last month, my friend Meryl and I (we, on the other hand, are the “Coffee date?” types of friends) were fortunate to have attended her very brief yet insightful talk on serendipity.

-Serendipity was certainly working, full force.
-What Micah shared were life lessons, which I'm certain would go beyond our tita years, I promise, and I feel fortunate to be able share them with you here.
-It may not be as beautiful as Micah herself said it, but I'll try my best:
+What Micah shared at her talk were life lessons, which I'm certain would go beyond our tita years, I promise, and I feel fortunate to be able share them with you here.
+It may not be as beautiful as Micah herself said it, but I'll try my very best.
+Below, my key takeaways.

 Being a personal advocate of me-times and self-reflection, yes, I do believe it is healthy to take the time to isolate ourselves from outside noise.
 It remains one of the best ways we can be alone with ourselves and truly listen to what our heart, our innermost desires, is saying.

-I used to categorize the people I meet based on how they would seem kind-hearted or not.
-Myself included, and based on my banko of evil thoughts that I often keep to myself, you can probably guess which category I placed myself in.
+I used to categorize the people I meet based on how they would appear as kind-hearted beings or not—myself included!
+And based on my banko of evil thoughts that I often prefer to keep to myself, you can probably guess which category I placed myself in.

 So what Micah said was a total revelation, and I was glad to know that all hearts are pure.
 We have to learn to listen to its desires, and follow it.
-Because the more we stray from it, the more we become corrupt, and by then, we are allowing yourself to be led and consumed by other things which are not meant for us.
-This explains why at time, our intentions and desires would lean towards what is unkind and unpleasant, and seemingly evil.
+Because the more we stray from it, the more we become corrupt, and by doing so, we are allowing ourselves to be led astray and consumed by other things that are not meant for us.

-Micah said that the universe loves those who commit, and it will work with and for us if we let it.
+Micah said that the universe loves those who commit, and it will work with and for us if we let it be (also my favorite Beatles song).
 So we shouldn’t ever think that “the universe is against us” because such situations are simply detours that lead us to the better path.
-If we find ourselves in a toxic situation, a place that no longer makes our heart flutter, or work that weakens the fire burning inside us, then we should let go of it.
-By all means, we should leave and let go of everything not meant for us, to make space within ourselves for good things.
-And only good things.
+If we find ourselves in a toxic situation, a place that no longer makes our heart flutter, or doing work that weakens the fire burning inside us, then we should let go of it.
+By all means, we should leave and let go of everything not meant for us, to make space within ourselves for good things... and only good things.